masifi/sue_global_css/README.md

 # Note
 - This module only applies for the front-end theme.
 - This module is designed for injecting custom css styles
+- It is desigend for Salahaddin University-Erbil college websites.